Diarmaid MacCulloch

-Diarmaid Ninian John MacCulloch Kt FSA FRHistS FBA (/ˈdɜːrməd/; born 31 October 1951) is an English academic and historian, specialising in ecclesiastical history and the history of Christianity.
+Sir Diarmaid Ninian John MacCulloch Kt FSA FRHistS FBA (/ˈdɜːrməd/; born 31 October 1951) is an English academic and historian, specialising in ecclesiastical history and the history of Christianity.
 Since 1995, he has been a fellow of St Cross College, Oxford; he was formerly the senior tutor.
-Since 1997, he has been Professor of the History of the Church at the University of Oxford.
+Since 2020, he has been a senior research fellow and archivist at Campion Hall, Oxford.
+From 1997 to 2019, he was Professor of the History of the Church at the University of Oxford.

 Though ordained a deacon in the Church of England, he declined ordination to the priesthood because of the church's attitude to homosexuality.
 In 2009 he encapsulated the evolution of his religious beliefs: "I was brought up in the presence of the Bible, and I remember with affection what it was like to hold a dogmatic position on the statements of Christian belief.
 I would now describe myself as a candid friend of Christianity."
 MacCulloch sits on the editorial board of the Journal of Ecclesiastical History.